ikcb/LetsPlayStreamlit/ImageOptimizer/README.md

 # Image Optimizer Using Pillow and Streamlit

-## This can be used to reduce the size of the image while retaining the quality or as per the convenience.
+## I use it to reduce the size of the image while retaining the quality or as per the convenience.

 - Upload image
 - Optimize the image using slider